willmaddock/CosmicUniversalismStatement/CU_Alignment_Guides/CU_Guide_Evaluations/Moses_Truth_Exibit.md

   - Exodus: ~1440 BCE (1 Kings 6:1) or ~1290 BCE (adjusted).
   - Moses 80 at Exodus (Exodus 7:7): If Exodus ~1290 BCE, born ~1370 BCE; if 1391 BCE, Exodus ~1311 BCE.
 - **Assessment**:
-  - 1390 BCE aligns with Rabbinic 1391 BCE birth, strongly supporting the claim.
+  - 1390 BCE aligns closely with Rabbinic tradition (1391 BCE birth), strongly supporting the claim.
-  - Earlier estimates (1526–1571 BCE) make 1390 BCE too late for birth but possible for early life (~age 36 if born 1526 BCE).
+  - Alternative estimates (1571–1526 BCE) suggest 1390 BCE could be too late for birth but plausible for early life (~age 36 if born 1526 BCE).
   - Scholarly view: Moses possibly legendary, but 14th-century BCE fits traditional timelines.
-- **Error**: Assumes exact birth alignment; alternative dates exist.
+- **Clarification**: The 1390 BCE date is anchored to Rabbinic tradition (1391 BCE), with alternative scholarly estimates (e.g., 1571–1526 BCE or ~1400–1350 BCE) indicating possible variance in historical timelines.
 **Truth Rating**: 9/10
-*Plausible, strongly aligns with Rabbinic tradition.*
+*Plausible, strongly aligns with Rabbinic tradition, with noted alternative estimates.*

 ### 4. Duration Calculation
-- **Claim**: 3,414 years from January 1, 1390 BCE, to May 17, 2025, 01:04 PM MDT (19:04:00 UTC).
+- **Claim**: ~3,414 years from January 1, 1390 BCE, to May 17, 2025, 01:04 PM MDT (19:04:00 UTC).
+- **Corrected Claim**: 3,413.996 years (3,413 years, 136 days, 68,640 seconds).
 - **Gregorian Calculation**:
   - 1390 BCE to 1 BCE = 1,389 years (no year 0).
   - 1 CE to 2025 CE = 2025 years.